-Further information can be recorded on How many where seen, also known as the abundance.
+Further information can be recorded on How many were seen, also known as the abundance.
 If known, then details on the lifestage of the individual sighted can be very useful eg was it an adult or larvae.
-Abundance can be recorded as a specific number seen or on a scale eg frequent or rare.
+Abundance can be recorded as the actual number seen or by using a scale, eg frequent or rare.

 These essential bits of information make it easier for people to include the observations in a database and provides the information in context (with time and place) for scientists and land managers to better interpret and understand.

 Some records will be immediately relevant and useful to a project or database for rare flora and fauna.
 Places and organisations where you can report your observations are listed below.
 Where you might report what you see may depend on what it is, how much information you have, time available and which source is easiest for you to use.

 – Atlas of Living Australia (ALA), has an easy to use online recording form